 - Use organic pesticides: Neem oil, insecticidal soap, and diatomaceous earth are safe, eco-friendly options for managing pests.

-- Rotate crops: Practice crop rotation to prevent soil-borne diseases and pests from becoming established in your garden.
+- Rotate crops: Utilize crop rotation to prevent diseases and pests from becoming a problem in your new garden.

 - Conserve water: Use drip irrigation systems, mulch, and rain barrels to minimize water waste and maintain adequate soil moisture.